Afghan conflict: 9/11 attacks and American involvement

-NATO-led invasion and Taliban insurgency
+U.S. invasion and Taliban insurgency

 Afghan Transitional Authority

 U.S. Special Forces ODA 574 with Hamid Karzai during the U.S. invasion of Afghanistan in October 2001.

 U.S. Marines of 1st Battalion, 6th Marines and an allied fighter near Siah Chub Kalay during Operation Asbury Park in 2004.

-The U.S.-led war in Afghanistan began on 7 October 2001, as Operation Enduring Freedom.
+The United States invasion of Afghanistan began on 7 October 2001, as the air campaign Operation Crescent Wind.
+It was quickly followed by a land invasion, initially by the CIA, which was followed by Operation Enduring Freedom.
 It was designed to capture or kill Osama bin Laden and al-Qaeda militants, as well as replace the Taliban with a U.S.-friendly government.
 The Bush Doctrine stated that, as policy, it would not distinguish between al-Qaeda and nations that harbor them.
 Several Afghan leaders were invited to Germany in December 2001 for the UN sponsored Bonn Agreement, which was to restore stability and governance in their country.
 In the first step, the Afghan Transitional Administration was formed and was installed on 22 December.
 Chaired by Hamid Karzai, it numbered 30 leaders and included a Supreme Court, an Interim Administration, and a Special Independent Commission.